Core Requirements, Majors and Minors in Philosophy

 Students must be a declared philosophy major in order to be eligible for departmental scholarships.

 Honors Major: In addition to the requirements for the Bachelor of Arts Major, students must meet the following requirements for the honors major:

 - 493 Honors Research Project, including an honors thesis written under the supervision of one or more faculty members and presented to the department.

 - Completion of the departmental reading program of primary sources.
 Honors majors in philosophy are expected to complement their regular courses by reading and discussing 3-4 important works under the personal supervision of department faculty.
 The reading list should be obtained at an early date from the department chair.
 It is best that the reading program not be concentrated into a single semester, but pursued at a leisurely pace over an extended period.

 - At least a 3.3 grade point average in philosophy courses, including at least a B in 493.

 Minor: 16 semester hours of approved philosophy courses; for transfer students, at least 8 hours must be taken at PLU.
+One of the classes is required to be an upper division course (300 or 400 level).
 Students considering a minor should discuss their personal goals with departmental faculty.